Ydanis Rodríguez: Early life

 Rodríguez was born in the Dominican Republic and moved from his hometown of Licey al Medio to New York City when he was 18 years old.
-While working as a taxi driver, Rodriguez earned his bachelor's degree in Political Science at the City College of New York.
+While working as a taxi driver, Rodriguez earned his bachelor's degree in political science at the City College of New York.

 Political career

 New York City Council

 Following unsuccessful City Council bids in 2001 and 2003, Rodríguez ran again in 2009.
-He won the Democratic primary election in the 10th District by over 60 percent against seven other candidates and prevailed in the general election.
+He won the Democratic primary election in the 10th district by over 60 percent against seven other candidates and prevailed in the general election.
 Rodríguez was re-elected in 2013 and 2017.
 The 10th district includes Washington Heights, Inwood, and Marble Hill in Manhattan.

-In January 2010, Rodriguez was appointed as chair of the Higher Education Committee, and as Chair, Rodríguez called for more diversity in the faculty of CUNY, more childcare programs for student-parents, and successfully fought to keep CUNY's budget intact during the economic recession.
-As Chair, Rodriguez focused on working to improve the number of New York City high school graduates who are college-ready.
+In January 2010, Rodriguez was appointed as chair of the Higher Education Committee.
+As Chair, Rodríguez called for more diversity in the faculty of CUNY, more childcare programs for student-parents, and successfully fought to keep CUNY's budget intact during the economic recession.
+As Chair, Rodriguez focused on working to raise the number of New York City high school graduates who are college-ready.
 He has also served as Chair of the Council Transportation Committee.

 In January 2011, Rodríguez was arrested for civil disobedience at a demonstration against the Arizona law requiring police officers to arrest persons without documentation.
 On November 15, 2011, Rodriguez was arrested for obstructing government administration and disorderly conduct.
 He was seen bleeding from the head as he was placed in a police car.
-Rodriguez remained in Zuccotti Park along with about 200 other Occupy Wall Street protestors who refused to leave after Brookfield Properties asked the Bloomberg administration to clear the park for a cleaning.
-Rodriguez was featured in Time Magazine's Person of the Year issue in 2011 celebrating The Protester.
-He was included for his role in the Occupy Wall Street movement.
+Rodriguez remained in Zuccotti Park along with about 200 other Occupy Wall Street protestors who refused to leave after Brookfield Properties asked the Bloomberg administration to clear the park for cleaning.
+Rodriguez was featured in Time Magazine's Person of the Year issue in 2011, included for his role in the Occupy Wall Street movement.

 Rodríguez worked with the tenants of 552 Academy St. in Manhattan and local community groups to have the building turned over from a negligent landlord to CLOTH, a local community organization.
 He helped secure funding for a $21.1 million renovation for the building.
 The building has one of the few green roofs in Inwood.